 Intrauterine insemination (IUI) is sometimes called artificial insemination and is a procedure for treating infertility.
-An insemination uses sperm that have been washed and concentrated in a fertility lab.
+Artifical insemination uses sperm that have been washed and concentrated in a fertility lab.
 The washed sperm is placed directly in the uterus around the time of ovulation.
-The desired outcome of intrauterine insemination is for the sperm to swim into the fallopian tube and fertilize a waiting egg, resulting in a pregnancy.
-Depending on the reasons for infertility, inseminations can be coordinated with your normal cycle or with fertility medications.
+The desired outcome of artificial insemination is for the sperm to swim into the fallopian tube and fertilize a waiting egg, resulting in a pregnancy.
+Depending on the reasons for infertility, artificial insemination can be coordinated with your normal cycle or with fertility medications.

-Intrauterine insemination is used to treat infertility in women that need:
+Intrauterine / artifical insemination is used to treat infertility in women that need:

-- Donor sperm.
-For women who need to use donor sperm to get pregnant, IUI is most commonly used to achieve pregnancy.
-Frozen donor sperm specimens are shipped from sperm banks to the fertility clinic and thawed before injecting the sample into the uterus with an IUI procedure.
+- Donor Sperm – For women who need to use donor sperm to get pregnant, IUI is most commonly used to achieve pregnancy.
+Frozen donor sperm specimens are shipped from sperm banks to the fertility clinic and thawed before injecting the sample into the uterus with an artificial insemination procedure.

-- Unexplained infertility.
-In women with unexplained infertility insemination is used to improve the chance of conception over taking the fertility drugs and having intercourse.
-Those women with unexplained infertility that do not do the inseminations have very low pregnancy rates.
+- Unexplained Infertility – In women with unexplained infertility, artificial insemination is used to improve the chance of conception overtaking the fertility drugs and having intercourse.
+Those women with unexplained infertility that do not do artificial insemination have very low pregnancy rates.

-- Borderline male factor infertility.
-If your partner’s semen analysis is borderline abnormal, inseminations may help.
+- Borderline Male Factor Infertility – If your partner’s semen analysis is borderline abnormal, artificial insemination may help.
 IUI can overcome some problems with low count, low motility or low normal morphology.